chef/chef-oss-practices/contributors/guide/README.md

 ## Code Review

-It is critical that all code changes to projects be reviewed to promote high quality work and prevent mistakes.
+It is critical that all code changes to projects be reviewed to promote high quality work, foster development norms, and keep contributors and community members engaged and apprised of changes.

 Please read the [Code Review](collaborative-dev.md#code-reviews) section of the Collaborative Development Principles guide for further information on helping project members to better review your changes.